flogger76/SamilLogger/README.md

+# SamilLogger for Samil SolarLake inverters

-# This is a fork of https://github.com/vk2tds/SamilLogger
+This is a fork of https://github.com/vk2tds/SamilLogger

 The code has been changed to cooperate with SolarLake TL-PM series inverters.
 The Application has been tested with SL 10000TL-PM inverter/ Example of communication with the inverter: